mcmahonmc/mcmahonmc.github.io/_projects/fiverr-teens.md

 ## Report

 In the report, I summarized the key findings from parent interviews, the permissions sorting activity, and my desk research.
-When I presented these findings to our UX and Brand team, I shared video highlight reels, letting parents speak for themselves.
+When I presented these findings to the UX and Brand team, I shared video highlight reels, letting parents speak for themselves.
 Then I opened up the floor to the audience with the question, "What themes do you notice?"
 This drew out many of the key themes I discussed later on in the presentation, but also highlighted a few details I hadn't considered.

 # Key Takeaways